-The City employs over 25,500 people through whom the daily experience of citizens in their interactions with the City is channelled.
-Where there are skills gaps, these are felt very quickly as a negative experience, either through slow or poor service.
+The City employs over 25 500 people through whom the daily experience of citizens in their interactions with the City is channelled.
+Where there are skills gaps, these very quickly lead to negative experiences, through either slow or poor service.

-The City's staff complement is highly diverse, but numerous challenges still exist to the effective transformation of its equity profile across all skills and managerial levels.
-For this reason, the City places a priority on developing its existing staff to accelerate the transformation of its racial profile at senior levels, coupled with the active career development of women and people with disabilities.
+The City's staff complement is highly diverse, but there are still numerous challenges for the effective transformation of its equity profile across all skills and managerial levels.
+For this reason, the City gives priority to developing its existing staff in order to accelerate the transformation of its racial profile at senior levels, coupled with the active career development of women and people with disabilities.

-In recent years, managing talent was highlighted as the greatest challenge for HR departments in all sectors of industry.
-Cape Town completes globally in attracting and retaining engineers, nurses, planners and a range of other related skills.
-The upgrading of skills and investing in staff development must be a priority if the City wishes to keep up to date with the advances in technology, increased competition for skills and adapting to the complexity of jobs.
+In recent years, talent management has been highlighted as the greatest challenge for human resource departments in all sectors of industry.
+Cape Town competes globally in attracting and retaining engineers, nurses, planners and a range of other related skills.
+The upgrade of skills and investing in staff development must be a priority if the City wishes to keep up to date with advances in technology, increased competition for skills, and adaptation to the complexity of jobs.

-There are two ways to ensure the right talent: the first is to bring it in from outside and the second is to grow it inside.
-While bringing in external talent is a very important component to business continuity, growing and retaining current talent is much more reliable.
+There are two ways to ensure the right talent: The first is to bring it in from outside, and the second is to grow it internally.
+While bringing in external talent is a very important component to business continuity, growing and retaining own talent is much more reliable.

-Integrated Talent Management is a strategic initiative aimed at attracting, appointing, training, developing, retaining and managing employees.
-The employment equity plan and related programmes form an integral part of the City's Talent Management Framework.
-To be successful, they must be consciously incorporated into each component.
-Key programmes include the Employment Equity Plan, approved targets for new employment, and the disability, gender and diversity programmes.

-The integrated component parts of the Talent Management Framework include:
+Integrated talent management is a strategic initiative aimed at attracting, appointing, training, developing, retaining and managing employees.
+The employment equity plan and related programmes form an integral part of the City's talent management framework.
+To be successful, these programmes must be consciously incorporated into each component.
+Key programmes include the employment equity plan, approved targets for new employment, and the disability, gender and diversity programmes.
+The integrated component parts of the talent management framework are as follows:

 - Departmental staffing strategies and staff planning

 - Skills assessments/audits

-- Personal Development Plans
+- Personal development plans

-- Competency Management
+- Competency management

-- Attraction and Retention
+- Attraction and retention

-- Training and Development
+- Training and development

-- Leadership Development
+- Leadership development

-- Mentoring and Coaching
+- Mentoring and coaching

-- Career and Succession Planning
+- Career and succession planning

-- Individual Performance Management
+- Individual performance management

-- Workplace Skills Plan
+- Workplace skills plan

-- Employment Equity Plan
+- Employment equity plan

-Talent Management is primarily a line management responsibility.
-The Strategic HR department will provide the strategy and policy framework, guidelines, training/coaching, and advice to ensure line departments are empowered to implement the interventions in the integrated talent management programme.
+Talent management is primarily a line management responsibility.
+The Strategic Human Resources Department will provide the strategy and policy framework, guidelines, training/coaching and advice to ensure that line departments are empowered to implement the interventions in the integrated talent management programme.
 Line directorates are then responsible for implementation and monitoring as well as controlling the application of the interventions, including the measurement of return on investment.

-The Training and Development department is responsible for facilitating application in line with Training and Development policy and compliance with the requirements for reporting in line with the Workplace Skills Plan.
+The Training and Development Department is responsible for facilitating application in line with training and development policy, and for compliance with the requirements for reporting in line with the workplace skills plan.

-Some of the interventions will only be successful if the City invests in partnerships with COGTA, Province, tertiary institutions in the Cape Metro and Stellenbosch, SETA's, consultants/service providers and the private sector.
+Some of the interventions will only succeed if the City invests in partnerships with COGTA, Province, tertiary institutions in the Cape metro and Stellenbosch, SETAs, consultants/service providers and the private sector.

-The City currently budgets R58.8 million per annum for training and development.
-The bulk of this will be applied in career planning, personal development planning, skills assessments, mentoring and coaching training and leadership / first line supervisory development and training.
+The City currently budgets R58,8 million per annum for training and development.
+The bulk of this will be applied in career planning, personal development planning, skills assessments, mentoring and coaching, training, and leadership/first-line supervisor development and training.
 The training budget will also fund internal and external bursaries awarded on an annual basis.